Posted: March 29, 2012

 Maintaining proper soil pH is essential to the production of healthy forages.
 Soil pH is a measure of the acidity of the soil.
 A pH of 7 is neutral, a pH greater than 7 is basic, and a pH less than 7 is acidic.
 Grass forages perform well in soils with a pH between 6 and 7.
 Legumes require a higher pH or more basic soils.
 Acidic soils are detrimental to plant health and productivity because acidic conditions limit the availability of many soil nutrients.
 Acidic soils may also mobilize metals and other materials in the soil that may be harmful to plants.
 A soil analysis report will provide the soil pH along with recommendations for the application of lime.
 Lime is basic in nature.
 Therefore, application of lime increases soil pH and makes the nutrients in the soil available to the plant.

-Soil fertility is a complex subject.
 Plants require many nutrients for growth and reproduction.
 Your laboratory report will tell you the specific nutrients to apply on your farm.
 The three primary nutrients on your report will be nitrogen (N), phosphorus (P), and potassium (K).

 For grasses, nitrogen is a critical nutrient for forage quality and growth.
-In contrast, legumes such as clovers and alfalfa are able to “fix” nitrogen or take nitrogen from the air and convert it to a form which they can use.
+In contrast, legumes such as clovers and alfalfa are able to “fix” nitrogen or take nitrogen from the air and convert it to a form which they can utilize.
 Therefore, legumes do not have the same requirement or response to nitrogen as grasses.
 For grasses, adequate nitrogen is associated with a dark green color and vigorous, vegetative growth.
 A nitrogen deficiency is indicated by a pale green or yellow color and poor growth.
 Heavily grazed pastures require approximately 100 to 150 pounds of nitrogen per acre per year.
 Too much nitrogen applied at one time can cause animal health and water quality problems, so nitrogen application should be divided into multiple applications.
 A good rule of thumb is to apply 50 pounds per acre at the onset of the spring growing season.
 An additional 50 pounds of nitrogen per acre should be applied in early fall.
 Summer applications are appropriate if environmental conditions such as proper temperature and moisture, are allowing the pasture grasses to grow.
 Summer applications should be restricted to 30 pounds per acre and should match forage growth.

 Phosphorous and potassium are also important nutrients.
 Phosphorus improves forage quality and root development.
 A well-developed root system increases the plant’s ability to acquire nutrients and water from the soil.
 Adequate potassium improves the plant’s ability to survive periods of stress such as drought or freezing winter temperatures.
 A potassium deficiency is characterized by poor growth, reduced disease resistance, and reduced winter-hardiness.